ZivMalka/simplesocial/README.md

 The project includes the following features:

- * Groups - each groups has her own social feed and group memebrs
+ * Groups - each group has her own social feed and group memebrs
  * Real time chat
  * Nutrition menus and workout programs
  * Personal profile